Autism Spectrum Disorder

-- The child has achieved treatment goals and less intensive modes of services are medically necessary and appropriate.
+- The individual has achieved treatment goals and less intensive modes of services are medically necessary and/or appropriate.

-- The child is either no longer eligible for Medicaid or is no longer a State of Michigan resident.
+- The individual is either no longer eligible for Medicaid or is no longer a State of Michigan resident.

-- The child has not demonstrated measurable improvement and progress toward goals, and the predicted outcomes as evidenced by lack of generalization of adaptive behaviors across different settings where the benefits of the BHT interventions are not able to be maintained or they are not replicable beyond the BHT treatment sessions through a period of six months.
-The child and/or parent/guardian is not able to meaningfully participate in BHT services, and does not follow through with treatment recommendations to a degree that compromises the potential effectiveness and outcome of the BHT services.
+- The individual has not demonstrated measureable improvement and progress toward goals, and the predicted outcomes as evidenced by a lack of generalization of adaptive behaviors across different settings where the benefits of the BHT interventions are not able to be maintained or they are not replicable beyond the BHT treatment sessions through the successive authorization periods.

 - Targeted behaviors and symptoms are becoming persistently worse with BHT treatment over time or with successive authorizations.

-- The child and/or parent/guardian is not able to meaningfully participate in BHT services, and does not follow through with treatment recommendations to a degree that compromises the potential effectiveness and outcome of the BHT services.
+- The provider and/or individual/family/authorized representative(s) are unable to reconcile important issues in treatment planning and service delivery to a degree that compromises the potential effectiveness and outcome of the BHT service.